 When you build a wooden garden shed there are many tools that can be used.
 You can nail a frame together with a nail gun or a manual hammer.
 Beyond that, there are a couple variations to the way you frame the shed, but ultimately there are a limited number of ways to pull it off, otherwise, you risk your shed falling down.

-There are many languages that software can be written in, many tools that can be used to compose code.
+There are many languages that software can be written in, many high-level tools that can be used to compose code.

 - Will it run on your platform of choice?